- Course Delivery

 Get the same diploma as on campus students

-The online endorsement in Gifted Education programprepares educators with the knowledge base and competencies necessary for the appropriate education of gifted and talented learners.
-Students will gain a solid foundation and capabilities in special education to address the unique needs and educational opportunities of gifted students.
+- Obtain a solid foundation in special education to address the unique needs and educational opportunities of gifted students.

 With more than 20 years of experience teaching special education courses, Brian Wojcik has worked extensively with students interested in working with individuals with special disabilities.
 His research interests involve building systems that support effective use of technologies in school settings to meet the needs of diverse learners.
 This includes preparing future teachers to use technology effectively in order to meet the needs of the students.